Working with the BBj Macro Button

 Or, select the URL in the “Official Release” column (usually right next to the plug-in name).
 This will be the most recent public release.
 Simply upgrade BBj on the development computer to the most recent version with the same major revision identifier (14.xx, 15.xx, etc.).

-Now that Eclipse and the BBj Macro Button Plug-in are both installed, start Eclipse and follow these steps to begin using it:
+Now that BBj Macro Button is installed, start BDT Studio (or Eclipse for versions prior to BBj 26.00) and follow these steps to begin using it:

 -